Songonge/Power-BI-Tutorials/Project 3: Configure a data model in Power BI Desktop.md

-# Project #3: Configure a data model in Power BI Desktop
+# Project #3: Configure a Data Model in Power BI Desktop

 ## Table of content
 1. [Introduction](#Introduction)